cityofstats/violated-assumptions/_posts/2020-08-23-Introduction-to-Statistical-Softwares.md

 ## The Pay to Play bois
 Hate these.
 Can be extremely expensive to get to the point where they are computationally feasible and where community support becomes available.
 Limits to people at universities or giant companies.
 But, many have cool logos.
 # STATA
-Generally considered the best of this bunch.
+Generally considered one of the best of this bunch.
 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%3Fid%3DOIP.DyOJhcYD-v_qe1Qx4jOBAwHaD4%26pid%3DApi&f=1" height=360 width=420>
 # SAS
 Learning SAS this semester.
+Prior to the rise of R was considered industry standard.
+Many government jobs still prefer work to be done in SAS.
+This is one benefit of these expensive, proprietary softwares.
+There outputs are standardized and heavily tested and thus can be trusted, whereas in R/python there are base functions, packages, or just user manipulations, which could theoretically lead to discrepancies.
+For this reason, free and open source code, even if publicly available, can be considered a black box.
+There is some irony here, thats for sure.
 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fupload.wikimedia.org%2Fwikipedia%2Fcommons%2F9%2F97%2F%25E0%25A6%25B8%25E0%25A7%258D%25E0%25A6%25AF%25E0%25A6%25BE%25E0%25A6%25B8_%25E0%25A6%25B2%25E0%25A7%258B%25E0%25A6%2597%25E0%25A7%258B.png&f=1&nofb=1" height=300 width=400>

 # SPSS